-10 For example, a dispute may arise in relation to a price reset under an existing agreement.
+11 For example, a dispute may arise in relation to a price reset under an existing agreement.
+Deleted: Section 111(2) of the

-11 QCA Act, s.
-10(I).
+12 QCA Act, s.
+10(1).
+Deleted: Section 10(ga) of the

-12 An example of terms in an SAA setting out factors to be considered by an arbitrator in an arbitration is in cl.
+13 An example of terms in an SAA setting out factors to be considered by an arbitrator in an arbitration is in cl.
 7.2(e) of the 2017 and 2021 SAAs.
+Deleted: Section 10(ga) of the enables disputes to be considered via collective arbitrations under specific circumstances (see section 2.4 of this chapter).

-13 In accordance with s.
+14 In accordance with s.
 1 of the CAA.
+Deleted: .

-When access agreements contain terms from previous undertakings
+When access agreements, contain terms from previous undertakings